pauldin91/fast_image_segmentation/README.md

 # Fast Semantic Image Segmentation Using Multi-Task Deep Neural Networks (CNN-I2I)

+This is an official pytorch implementation of [Autonomous UAV Safety by Visual Human Crowd Detection Using Multi-Task Deep Neural Networks](https://ieeexplore.ieee.org/abstract/document/9560830).
+This implementation can be also easily adapted for any binary/multi-class image segmentation task (see instructions below).

 ## Prerequisits
 1. PyTorch (torch and torchvision)
 * `pip install torch torchvision`